AaltoSciComp/scicomp-docs/aalto/opensource.rst

    say no GPL-type licenses without consent of all partners.)
 Your advisor (and Research and Innovation Services) can help you with this.

+   If you are funded by Aalto basic funding, you by default have permission.
+Same goes for other big public funding agencies (Academy, EU).

 #.
 You are responsible for making sure that you have the right to
    release your code.
 For example, that any other included software has